darkLord19/ugrep/README.md

 ## Usage
 ```
-Usage of ugrep:
+Usage of ./ugrep:
+  --colored
+    	Flag to specify if you want colored output or not
+  --count
+    	Count of selected lines is written to standard output
   -L	Flag to get list of files not containing search pattern
-  -c	Flag to specify if you want colored output or not (shorthand)
+  -c	Count of selected lines is written to standard output (shorthand)
-  -colored
-    	Flag to specify if you want colored output or not
   -l	Flag to get list of files containing search pattern
   -n	Flag to specify if you want to print line numbers or not
 ```